bit2424/DataAnalyticsFashionEcomerce/README.md

 # DataAnalyticsFashionEcomerce
-The proyect develops a portafolio of data analytics solutions for a fashion e-comerce business.
+The project develops a portfolio of data analytics solutions for a fashion e-comerce business.

 ## Dependencies